 Prisoners have certain rights guaranteed to them under the United States Constitution, even though they also lose some freedoms and rights.
 As an example of a guaranteed right, under the Eighth Amendment prisoners are entitled to be free from cruel and unusual punishment.

 Inmates also retain some of their First Amendment freedom of speech rights.
 However, this is only true to the extent that these rights don't interfere with the prison system's objectives.

 Civil liberties include the right to marry and have a family without interference.
 There are numerous laws to protect these civil liberties.
 One example is the Family and Medical Leave Act.

 Property Owners' Rights

 Under eminent domain powers, the federal government may take private land for public use.
 However, property owners are entitled to compensation for any land taken for public use.
 This is a civil liberty protection.

 More Civil Liberties Topics

-- Asylum Seekers and Refugees have the right enter and stay in the U.S. with the opportunity to gain legal resident status.
+- Asylum seekers and refugees have the right to enter and stay in the U.S. with the opportunity to gain legal resident status

 - Voting Rights